CES Evaluation FAQ

 Travis County C.E.S.
 Evaluation FAQ

 Do I go to the C.E.S. location in person?

-A: Not anymore.
+Not anymore.
 It is all virtual now.
 You need to have access to a computer with video/audio capabilities.
-They use a video conferencing system to interview you.
+They use Teams video conferencing to interview you.

-STEP 1: Call them on your cell phone (512-854-9540, then press 2) and tell them you need to get an evaluation.
+STEP 1: Call them on your cell phone (512-854-9540, then press 2 when they offer the menu of choices) and tell them you need to get an evaluation.
 They should have your ‘referral form’ on file.
 But if they don’t, contact us and we will send it to them.

 STEP 2: Look for an email with their intake form.
 This will include demographic questions and some questions about the arrest.
 They will already know general information about the current arrest and your criminal history.
 They use Docusign to allow you to sign the form.